miyadaiku/miyadaiku-docs/doc/contents/en/tutorial/tutorial.rst

 -------------------------

-Let's create a file in reStructuredText format as the first article.
+Let's create the your first article in reStructuredText format.